It is the end of 2019. The SD Prowlers are entering our 73rd year driving souped up old Fords and enjoying every minute of life.

-By 1949, John was building a 1932 Ford sedan.
 The yard in these pictures tell a lot!
 John tells us the final look of this sedan was a 4" chopped top painted metallic midnight blue.
 This sedan was sold immediately on completion and he never got any finished pictures.
 Man, that's gotta be a heart breaker.
 John says he felt this was his best one.
 I don't know John - they all looked like show winners to me!

 John found the club was still going in 2003 and is now a regular at the Prowler annual picnic.

 Thanks for the great walk through time John.
 Still kinda wondering what your next rides gonna be?
 Thanks also goes to Andy our historian for getting these great shots to us for the web site.

 Ed's famous '32 Ford roadster was restored by his son, Bob "Lil Axle" Stewart.
 This picture was taken in June of '02.
 Bob has painstakingly restored the car to it's original build (except prettier).
 Ed and Bob were both members of the Prowlers Club.
 We want to say thanks to Bob Stewart for all the family pictures he gave the club.
 The car was still in the family in 2019.